West End Brewery (Hindley Street): 1859: West End Brewery

 W. K. Simms bought the company in 1861; Chapman was his partner 1865–1879.
 An extensive contemporary description of the brewery was published in the South Australian Register in 1868.
 The West End Brewery proved highly profitable and Simms and Chapman became wealthy men.

 1888: South Australian Brewing Company

 In 1888, Simms and Chapman joined forces with Edwin Smith, owner of Kent Town Brewery (formerly Logue's).
 A third enterprise, Ben Rounsevell's wine and spirit business, joined to create the South Australian Brewing, Malting, Wine and Spirit Company.
 Rounsevell became the managing director of the company.

+This was the site of the famous "eight-hour drinking piss" session with Kerry_O'Keeffe and Rod Marsh before a 1976 match with Pakistan, as memorably recounted, in a typical after-dinner speech at a cricketers club anecdote that Skull is so famous for.

 After various other changes through the 20th century, including the closure of the Hindley Street site (with the building demolished in 1983), the company has, since 1993, been owned by Lion as the South Australian Brewing Company, and is due for closure in June 2021.

 Other breweries

 Other breweries operating in the late 1860s included: